mharen/mharen.github.io/_posts/2011/2011-11-02-iphone-from-perspective-of-android.md

 The way Android does app permissions is a little broken.
 When you go to install an app, you blindly acknowledge the stuff an app can do (you can’t deny certain permissions—if the app asks for it, you have to grant it to install the app).

 iPhone seems to be a little different.
-There’s no permissions screen when installing apps (presumably apps are relatively safe…?) but if an app needs to do something extra concerning, like check your location, it has to ask you when it wants to do it.
+There’s no permissions screen when installing apps (presumably apps are relatively safe...?) but if an app needs to do something extra concerning, like check your location, it has to ask you when it wants to do it.

 This is better for two reasons.
 First, I am barely qualified to meaningfully review a list of cryptic permissions when installing an app.
 I don’t know what most of them mean and I won’t remember what I granted ten seconds (or ten months) later when using the app.
 Second, I don’t really care.
 The only thing that I actually do care about is location, and isn’t the best time to ask if you can use my location when you need it?
 At least then the app can make a case for it *and you can actually say “no”*.  <h5>User interface</h5>